 - • Upgrading electrical system

+After an eviction, you often face both categories.
+Patching holes and repainting?
+Repair, deductible now.
+Replacing the entire kitchen because of extensive damage?
+That's likely an improvement you'll depreciate.
 The IRS tangible property regulations (Treas.
 Reg. §1.263(a)-3) provide detailed guidance, but gray areas exist.
 When in doubt, document your reasoning and consult a tax professional.

 Depreciation

 Depreciation allows you to deduct the cost of your rental building over time, even though you haven't "spent" anything that year.
-The IRS requires you to depreciate rental property—you can't skip it and claim a larger deduction later when you sell.
+The IRS requires you to depreciate rental property.
+You can't skip it and claim a larger deduction later when you sell.

 Standard Depreciation Periods